Sterile Insect Technique in a n-patch system with Allee effect and mass trapping: modeling, analysis and simulations

-Field application of SIT faces logistical challenges, as landowners are sometimes reluctant to release sterile insects into their fields.
+Restricting the number of patches on which SIT is applied is not the only logistical preoccupation: for various reasons, some patches may be unavailable.
 This constraint can alter the optimal intervention strategy.
-That is why numerical simulations can be useful to explore all possible intervention strategies in order to help the field experts to convince reluctant landowners, and thus increase the SIT efficacy.
+That is why numerical simulations can be useful to explore all possible intervention strategies in order to help the field experts and increase the SIT efficacy.

-The (optimal) release strategies when some patches are unavailable for the release of sterile insects are presented in \Cref{T1_opti2}, page \pageref{T1_opti2}.
-Three categories of patches are considered, with the corresponding colors shown in the table.
-Patches where releases are not allowed are shown in red, while the set of $n_{\mathcal{C}^s}$ optimal patches --among those where releases are permitted-- are shown in green.
-In the remaining patches, shown in blue, mass trapping may or may not be applied.
+The (optimal) release strategies when Patches \{4,5,6\} are unavailable for releases ($\mathcal{C}^s= \mathcal{C}^s_I = \{1,2,3,7\}$) are presented in \Cref{T1_opti2}, page \pageref{T1_opti2}.
+Three categories of patches are considered, with the corresponding colours shown in the table.
+Patches where releases cannot be achieved are shown in red, while the set of optimal patches -- among those where releases are permitted -- is shown in green.
+In the remaining patches, shown in blue, MT may or may not be applied.